Overdue fees and penalties

-If you have an approved HELP loan, you must still pay by the due date any other fees in your student account, such as material fees, SSAF, library fines, etc.
+If you have an approved Commonwealth assistance loan, you must still pay by the due date any other fees in your student account, such as material fees, SSAF, library fines, etc.

-If your enrolment is cancelled because you did not pay your tuition fees by the due date, your enrolment will be cancelled in all current programs even if you have an approved HELP loan for the other program/s that you are enrolled in.
+If your enrolment is cancelled because you did not pay your tuition fees by the due date, your enrolment will be cancelled in all current programs even if you have an approved Commonwealth assistance loan for the other program/s that you are enrolled in.

 Scholarship and international sponsored students